IBM/SalesEnablement-VMware-L3-draft/docs/VCF-Classic/Provisioning.md

     Before proceeding to the agreements and final step to provision a VCF for Classic instance, notice the information and options available on the right of the IBM Cloud portal.

-    a.
+    **a**.
 An itemized summary of the components and options selected is presented along with the estimated costs.

-    b.
+    **b**.
 A client can enter a promotion code for discounted pricing.

-    c.
+    **c**.
 The configuration options specified can be saved and reused for future provisioning activity.

-    d.
+    **d**.
 The current estimate can be saved for later pricing activities.

     ![](_attachments/summaryPanel.png)